 So how does it work?
 (The peer review process)

 Upon accepting an invitation to review an article, each reviewer is assigned a Greek letter used by the author for identification purposes (e.g. Reviewer Alpha).
 This ensures that all Cureus reviewers are completely anonymous.
-All peer review is conducted within Crodoc, an online editing tool, to make commenting and collaborating with authors faster and easier than ever.
+All peer review is conducted within our custom-built online editing tool.
+Here’s how the process works.

 - You’ll receive an email invitation that includes the article’s title, author, categories and abstract.
 Two buttons are available: “Accept review” and “Decline review.”
 Selecting “Accept review” will take you to review mode.
 Selecting “Decline review” will notify the article’s submitting author and Cureus editors.

-- Once in review mode, you may choose to submit your review or save and exit to the My Reviews tab of your dashboard.
+- Once in review mode, you can leave comments by highlighting text and adding your notes.
+When you’re finished (or need to stop), you may choose to submit your review or save and exit to the My Reviews tab of your dashboard.
 Please note that clicking “Save and exit” does not submit the review.